-- demonstrate the ability to perform assurance engagements and evaluate and criticise manual and computerised internal control and governance systems, based on an extensive and deep knowledge of the relevant authority, standards, methods and techniques relevant to assurance practice; - demonstrate the ability to use a range of specialised skills to identify, analyse and address complex, abstract and/or integrated assurance problems by drawing systematically from the relevant authority, standards, methods and techniques relevant to assurance practice according to the demand of the problem; - demonstrate the ability to present contextualised assurance reports, opinions and arguments on unfamiliar, complex and uncertain problems by selecting and applying relevant authority, methods, standards and techniques appropriate to assurance practice; and - effectively, innovatively and responsibly apply the pervasive qualities and skills required in assurance practice, including ethics and professionalism, personal attributes (e.g. selfmanagement, leadership and teamwork) and professional skills (e.g. effective communication and utilisation of information technology).
+- demonstrate the ability to perform assurance engagements and evaluate and criticise manual and computerised internal control and governance systems, based on an extensive and deep knowledge of the relevant authority, standards, methods and techniques relevant to assurance practice; - demonstrate the ability to use a range of specialised skills to identify, analyse and address complex, abstract and/or integrated assurance problems by drawing systematically from the relevant authority, standards, methods and techniques relevant to assurance practice according to the demand of the problem; - demonstrate the ability to present contextualised assurance reports, opinions and arguments on unfamiliar, complex and uncertain problems by selecting and applying relevant authority, methods, standards and techniques appropriate to assurance practice; and - effectively, innovatively and responsibly apply the pervasive qualities and skills required in assurance practice, including ethics and professionalism, personal attributes (e.g. self-management, leadership and teamwork) and professional skills (e.g. effective communication and utilisation of information technology).

-Module name: Advanced Entrepreneurship
+Module code: BMAN612 Semester 1 NQF level 8 Module name: Advanced Entrepreneurship